top of page

 Bobbi Kidder

-Bobbi Kidder has made it her life’s work to create transformative therapy.
-As a facilitator and educator, she believes in embodying life's joys and sorrows.
-She focuses on movement and play to create breakthroughs for individuals, educators, families, and communities alike — from her home base in the Pacific Northwest to around the world.
+Bobbi Kidder’s work as a facilitator and educator is creating environments that foster confidence and transformation.
+She utilizes creative arts, particularly movement and play, to create breakthroughs for individuals, educators, families, and communities—from her home base in the Pacific Northwest to around the world.

 EDUCATION/AFFILIATIONS